 Unlike the common "baby blues", in some women symptoms can last longer than two weeks or start later - this often indicates postpartum depression.

-Postnatal depression (PPD) is a more severe condition with increased severity and duration of symptoms.
-In fact, 1 in every 10 women experience postpartum depression within a year of giving birth.
+Postpartum depression (PPD) is a more severe condition with increased severity and duration of symptoms.
+In fact, 1 in every 10 women experiences postpartum depression within a year of giving birth.
 It typically emerges over the first 2-3 months after childbirth but may occur at any point after delivery.